hngu/leetcode/javascript/class.md

 ```
 - the `super` keyword is used to access/call parent's functions
 - If constructor present in subclass, must call `super()` before using `this`

+## Notes
+- Use to model "is-a" relationships
+- Prefer composition over inheritance
+- Too many subclassing can be diffult to develop/maintain